 What to Look For

-Exports — Scheduling and Configuration
+Exports — Configuration

-Scheduled exports are the lowest-friction automation path.
-Every export is a point-in-time snapshot of filtered data.
-The key configuration decisions are: which data types to include, what filter scope to apply (all prompts vs a specific topic tag), and what period to cover (rolling 30 days is standard for weekly stakeholder reports — it provides trend context without information overload).| Element | What it tells you |
+Exports are the lowest-friction path.
+Every export is a point-in-time snapshot of filtered data, generated as a CSV.
+The key configuration decisions are: which data types to include, what filter scope to apply (all prompts vs a specific topic tag), and what period to cover (rolling 30 days is standard for stakeholder reports — it provides trend context without information overload).| Element | What it tells you |

 |---|---|